Lyneham Primary School

 • See Annex 2 of the SEND Policy which gives an explanation of our protocol of identification and assessment of pupils with dyslexia.

 A My Support Plan may be formulated in liaison with the class teacher, parents, SENCo and any outside agencies.
 A My Support Plan is non-statutory but is an especially helpful document if there are a number of different agencies involved for a pupil as all important information about the pupil is recorded in one place.
-A My Support Plan is reviewed every 3-4 months and is used as the basis for an application for an Education Health Care plan (previously known as a Statement).
-At this point a SEND lead worker will be assigned to support this application.
+A My Support Plan is reviewed every 4-5 months and is used as the basis for an application for an Education Health Care plan)..

 Our school’s Assessment Policy (which is available in school and on the school website) outlines the range of assessments regularly used throughout the school.
 Additional and different assessment tools may be required when children are making less than expected progress, which can be characterised by progress which: